recomputation/website/source/cp2013/ABGL.markdown

     vagrant init http://recomputation.org/cp2013/ABGL/recomputation-cp2013-ABGL.box
     vagrant up

-This should run the experiment and create a new results directory in the current diectory.
+This should run the experiment and create a new results directory in the current directory.
-It will leave a virtual machine running.
-When this has finished enter
+It will leave the virtual machine running.
+When the experiments are finished, enter

     vagrant halt